mlittl/dev.na.bambora.com/source/docs/guides/visa_checkout.md

   header_active: Guides
 ---

-# Visa Checkout
+# Visa Secure Remote Commerce

-Visa Checkout simplifies and secures online payments by storing payment information.
+Visa SRC simplifies and secures online payments by storing payment information.
 It removes the need for a customer to re-enter and share card information.

-Visa Checkout is a digital wallet.
-Customers load their digital wallet with their credit, debit and prepaid cards once.
+Visa SRC is a digital wallet.
+Customers load their digital wallet with their credit, debit and prepaid cards the first time they click to pay at participating merchant websites.
 They can then retrieve their payment information at any checkout supporting the wallet.

-Visa Checkout benefits users by securing their payment information and saving them time checking out.
-MasterPass benefits merchants by reducing checkout abandonment.
+Visa SRC benefits users by securing their payment information and saving them time checking out.
+Visa SRC benefits merchants by reducing checkout abandonment.

 ## Standard integration

-A Visa Checkout payment can involve either one or two steps for a merchant.
+A Visa SRC payment can involve either one or two steps for a merchant.

-It will always begin with a user clicking on a Visa Checkout button.
-Visa Checkout's SDK handles the event and pops a lightbox where the user can authenticate and select a payment card.
+It will always begin with a user choosing the "click to pay" button.
+Visa's SDK handles the event and pops a lightbox where the user can authenticate and select a payment card.
-Visa checkout then calls a callback function on the merchant's webpage.
+Visa SRC then calls a callback function on the merchant's webpage.

 The one step process involves simply listening for a callback from Visa's SDK and calling our Payment API to complete the payment.